gizemoge/gizemoge.github.io/README.md

 <br><br/>
 ### Women in Datathon

+This project aimed to analyze gender equality data to foster societal awareness.
+We developed two machine learning models: one to examine the impact of health status, labor force participation, gender roles, and political representation on wage inequality, and another to explore gender roles' influence on job placement.
+I contributed to diversifying the provided datasets, incorporating data from organizations like the
+World Bank.
+Here is the [Kaggle Notebook](https://www.kaggle.com/code/edacelikeloglu/1st-place-upschoolxbitexen-datathon-mar24).

 [![Women in Datathon First Place Winners](https://img.youtube.com/vi/c_L3OH6Hng4/0.jpg)](https://www.youtube.com/watch?v=c_L3OH6Hng4)
 *Click on the image to watch the YouTube presentation.*